Driving from Ada, Oklahoma to New Orleans, Louisiana

-We’ve been tired and/or sleepy every day.
+We were tired and/or sleepy every day.
 In the morning, we moved my sister into her new kitchen and office.
 We went for sushi for lunch.
 We had a nap, grocery run, and walked the dog.
 At around 5 pm, we shot at a pink painted rail bridge near Industrial Canal that Nicole suggested then made our way to City Park.
-By 9 pm we were at Deanie’s, where we gorged on potatoes, beans and rice, and onion rings.
+By 9 pm we had dinner at Deanie’s, where we gorged on potatoes, beans and rice, and onion rings.

 In a style consistent with New Orleans life, we aren’t really starting until lunch, and end up dining as late as 10 pm.
 It’s quite opposite from my desert jaunts when I’m out the door by sunrise.

 We had lunch of French Fries Po Boy down the street from Nicole’s at Weavers.

 Grand Isle State Park was neat.
 We drove past bayous, fishing villages, shipyards.
 The park was nearly deserted due to approach of Tropical Storm Allison.
 The beach was stormy and warm.

 Rain was heavy at times, all day, so it was museum day.
 At the Museum of Modern Art, Ann was so mesmerized by the paintings that we left her there and went to the D-Day Museum, since this was D-Day.
 I didn’t shoot much, but found it all very interesting.